xiaoyuanxun/ICPSwap-OpenAPI/core/SwapPool.md

 After creating a SwapPool, there are two workflows to mint a position for different standards of tokens:

-- ICP/ICRC1: Token.transfer -> SwapPool.deposit -> [ Transfer & Diposit workflow of the other token ] -> SwapPool.mint
+- ICP/ICRC1: Token.transfer (to user's subaccount in SwapPool) -> SwapPool.deposit (from subaccount to SwapPool) -> [ Transfer & Diposit workflow of the other token ] -> SwapPool.mint

 - ICRC2/DIP20: Token.approve (approve to the particular SwapPool) -> SwapPool.depositFrom -> [ Transfer & Diposit workflow of the other token ] -> SwapPool.mint